 In 1896, a 22 year old immigrant from England, by the name of Job Henry West, arrived in Seattle.
 He came from a family of brewers who operated in London's East End.
 In the 1830's, his grand-father, (and name-sake) Job Henry West purchased the Three Crowns Brewery on Hackney Road.
 He died in 1880, but his sons continued the business, and in 1895 the firm was registered as West & Co.
 Brewery, Ltd. The brewery was sold in 1930.

 The young Job worked for his father and uncles, learning the brewing business in Britain, but rather than hope for a major role in the family business he sought new opportunities in America.
-Upon settling in Seattle, he discovered that the two local breweries, Hemrich Bros. and Seattle Brewing & Malting, weren't producing British style ales, stouts or porters, and he felt that this was a perfect business opportunity.
+Upon settling in Seattle, he discovered that the two local breweries, Hemrich Bros. and Seattle Brewing & Malting, weren't producing British style ales, stouts or porters, so he felt that this was a perfect business opportunity.
 He found financial backing and by 1899 he had established the Britannia Brewery, an ale & porter brewery on the west side of Lake Union at Galer & Westlake Ave., doing business as West & Co.
 However, his beer was either poorly made or not well promoted.
 On May 25th, 1900, the firm was declared insolvent and W. H. Armstrong was appointed receiver, tasked to operate the company until it could be liquidated.

 On 15 March, 1901, West convinced Joseph May to purchase the brewery from the receiver, Armtrong.
 Then West and May, along with brewmaster, C. Schmidt, resumed operation as the Seattle Ale & Porter Co.
 This second attempt proved to be as futile as West's first try.
 His partner, May, lasted only four months then departed for the East.
 By November of 1902, West reluctantly sold the company to Theodore Z. Krutzner, who resumed operations as the American Brewing Co. (see half-pint bottle at left).
 This venture was under capitalized, and it failed as well, with Krutzner filing for bankruptcy on March of '03.
 The liquidation sale was nine months later on Dec.
 17th.